E09

 How to Fix / Troubleshooting

-• Check engine speed: Use a frequency meter to confirm the generator is running at correct frequency (50/60 Hz).
-If low, address engine/gov issues first.
+• Check engine speed: Use a frequency meter to confirm the generator is running at the correct frequency (50/60 Hz).
+If low, address engine/governor issues first.

 • Inspect wiring: Tighten all stator output leads at the terminal block and AVR connections.
 Look for heat discoloration indicating poor contact.